Shop now

 Today, we’re going to explore the question: what is the 3-month rule?
 The world of dating is rife with “rules.”
 It sometimes feels like you can barely look at social media without seeing a new dating rule pop up.
 Personally, I can’t stand dating rules.
 Principles are far better.
 The difference between the two is that rules are strict, specific, and prescriptive, while principles are broad, foundational, and adaptable.

 Principles allow us to make our own decisions based on what we value and believe in rather than blindly following someone else’s rigid guidelines.
 They also give you a deeper understanding of a concept.
-In order to understand a principle, you have to think about it and apply it in your own life.
+In order to use a principle, you have to think about it and apply it in your own life.
 It’s not just a set of rules to memorize but rather a way of thinking and approaching situations.
 This also means that you can apply principles to a variety of situations, which makes them far more helpful.

 So, as you can probably tell, I’m not a fan of the 3-month rule as a hard and fast rule for dating.
 But there are some helpful principles we can take away from it.
 Let’s dive in.